-In fact, that is exactly what happened!
-And it saved the web.
+In fact, that is exactly what happened in 2004, and it saved the web…

 When several major browser vendors felt the W3C had abandoned the public web in order to focus of enterprise data standards, they formed their own working group.
 It was so successful, the W3C eventually caved in, resulting in what we know now as HTML5: a key enabling technology for smartphones and the modern web.

 This was only possible because Tim Berners-Lee believed that the web was so powerful and important he dare not limit it by his own creativity, intelligence and competence.
 He deliberately set things up so that if he failed in his stewardship, the torch could be picked up by anyone with sufficient passion, vision, and ability to execute.